 - Operation layer

-The Operation layer reveals how Fuxi Tasks run internally.
-By clicking a worker, all Operation information is displayed.
+The Operation layer reveals how Job Scheduler tasks run internally.
+You can click a worker to view all Operation layer information.

-Studio supports the job playback function.
-The history of a job can be reviewed within 12s, just like playing a media file.
-This function helps you understand the running status of a MaxCompute instance in different time points, rapidly determine the sub-task-level running sequence and time consumed, master the key path for executing a job, and accordingly optimize sub-tasks that run slowly.
+MaxCompute Studio provides the job playback feature.
+You can view the execution history of a job within 12 seconds in the same manner as playing a media file.
+This feature helps you understand the running status of a MaxCompute job instance at different time points.
+You can determine the order and the amount of time to run subtasks and obtain the key path to run the job.
+This allows you to optimize subtasks that run slowly.

-Displays the long-tail workers and skewed data workers of jobs.
-Displays worker scatter plots and column charts to help diagnose job execution bottlenecks.
+The Analysis view displays the long-tail workers and skewed data workers of jobs.
+It also displays worker scatter charts and column charts to help diagnose job execution bottlenecks.
 Scatter charts and column charts allow you to click a worker to open the details view page and view the details about Job Scheduler instances.

-The results page displays different pages based on the job type and the parameters configured at the time the job was submitted.
+The Result view displays information based on the job type and the parameters that are set when you submit the job.

-- Select statement and set odps.sql.select.output.format = HumanReadable.
-This displays the result in text format
+odps.sql.select.output.format = HumanReadable, this view displays the result in the text format.

-- Select statement but do not set the output format.
-This displays the result in the table format.
+- For SELECT statements that do not specify the output format parameter, this view displays the result in the table format.

-- For scripts that are run to export data to a table, this view displays the name of the output table and the link that redirects to the table details are displayed
+- For scripts that are run to export data to a table, this view displays the name of the output table and the link that redirects to the table details.